nahuel242/documentation/docs/Using Randomness/v2-subscription/vrf-v2-subscription.md

     'Configuration': '/docs/vrf/v2/subscription/configuration/',
   }
 metadata:
-  title: 'Generate Random Numbers for Smart Contracts using Chainlink VRF v2 - Subscription model'
+  title: 'Generate Random Numbers for Smart Contracts using Chainlink VRF v2 - Subscription method'
   description: 'Learn how to securely generate random numbers for your smart contract with Chainlink VRF v2(an RNG).
-This guide uses the subscription model.'
+This guide uses the subscription method.'
 ---

 > ℹ️ You are viewing the VRF v2 guide.